HarshaExplorer/JumpStart/README.md

 https://github.com/user-attachments/assets/92383c12-6507-4450-a129-fcd646d8b2ca

 <p>
-Our platform allows you to launch your projects in 7 easy steps, turning your ideas into reality with minimal hassle.
+This platform allows you to launch your projects in 7 easy steps, turning your ideas into reality with minimal hassle.
 </p>

 ## Manage Projects